zendad/aws_terraform_nginx-swap_playbook/README.md

 ### Ansible Role after Terraform Provisioning:

-Once the Terraform will create all the resources over AWS, you can use the Ansible to install nginx and setup swap space
+Once the Terraform will create all the resources over AWS, you can use the Ansible to install nginx and setup swap space.
+Install Ansible and use `ansible-pull` to run the playbook for the instance.
+Use the script `terraform/ec2_data.sh` to run this.

 ### To use the provided Role:
 ```shell